gdlc/STAT_GEN/INCLASS/miceGenomes.md

  ANS=data.frame(snp=name,reference=reference,allele_freq=NA,maf=NA,chisq=NA,pVal=NA)
 ```

-Then you will fill each of the columns with NAs in a loop (over rows of ANS, i.e., columns of GENOS).
+Then you will need fill each of the columns with NAs in a loop (over rows of ANS, i.e., columns of GENOS).

 For the HWE test you will need to count the number of 0, 1, and 2 genotypes you can use the `table()` command; however, for some SNPs you may have only 1 or 2 genotypes (e.g., all 0's or all 0's and 1's).
 To avoid having tables with different number of entries you can consider transforming the genotype in a factor.